Canon 60D vs Fujifilm X-E1

 Body comparison: Canon 60D vs Fujifilm X-E1

 The physical size and weight of the Canon 60D and the Fujifilm X-E1 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 60D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E1 is considerably smaller (37 percent) than the Canon 60D.
 Moreover, the X-E1 is substantially lighter (54 percent) than the 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the X-E1 does not feature any corresponding weather-sealing.